nils-werner/dump_db/README.markdown

 **Version 1.04**

-- New Config parameters 'path' and 'format'.
+- New Config parameters `path` and `format`.
-  Path lets you define a destination other than /workspace/, i.e. outside your publicly accessible directories.
+  Path lets you define a destination other than `/workspace/`, i.e. outside your publicly accessible directories.
 Please make sure that destination is writeable by PHP.
-The path is relative to the constant DOCROOT, it must begin with a slash and must not end with one.
+The path is relative to the constant `DOCROOT`, it must begin with a slash and must not end with one.
-  Format lets you define a custom file naming scheme. '%1$s' is the placeholder for the hash, '%2$s' the placeholder for the timestamp.
+  Format lets you define a custom file naming scheme. `%1$s` is the placeholder for the hash, `%2$s` the placeholder for the timestamp.
+You will see the final filename before running the dump in the backend.
-  The default path is '/workspace'
+  The default path is `/workspace`
-  The default format is 'dump-%1$s.sql'
+  The default format is `dump-%1$s.sql`